-Much like Animal Crossing, you’ll come to a new village and set about fixing it up with shops, houses, and all manor of shiny new facilities.
+Much like Animal Crossing, you’ll come to a new village and set about fixing it up with shops, houses, and all manner of shiny new facilities.
 To do this, you’ll need to venture out and find crafting materials, which come from chopping down trees, chipping away at rocks, and other gentle harvesting tasks.
 Once you’re loaded up with supplies, you can create a crafting bench and throw together anything from torches to trampolines.
 The more your quaint town expands, the more friendly critters it’ll attract.
 There isn’t much here in terms of rough survival mechanics, so think of this one as a more downbeat and chilled out crafting game.

 Forager can play out in several ways.
 You can lean into its Zelda inspirations and go dungeon crawling, chopping down 8-bit terrors as you go.
 If that doesn’t take your fancy, you can settle down in the spot where you spawn and start building a Stardew Valley-like settlement.
 To do any of this, however, you’ll need to get to grips with the game’s crafting systems.

 Cross over: more PC games like Animal Crossing